 This quarterly report highlights the impact of economic forces on the South African consumer, with particular focus on consumer credit behaviour.

 As South Africa starts to see some signs of recovery, the South African consumer is still under pressure.
-Eighty20’s 2021 Q3 Credit Stress Report – compiled in collaboration with XDS – unpacks some of these developments.
-We’ve also profiled the credit behaviour of three of the poorer segments from our ENS Customer Profiling Tool that we think will be hardest hit by the increases in petrol and electricity prices.
+Eighty20’s 2021 Q2 Credit Stress Report – compiled in collaboration with XDS – unpacks some of these developments, and profiles the credit behaviour of three national segments from its ENS Customer Profiling Tool.

-The current balance on all loans is just over R2 trillion, with half of that value in mortgages, just under a quarter in VAF, and unsecured loans, credit cards and retail accounts making up the other quarter.
+The current balance on all loans is just over R2 trillion, with half of that value in mortgages, just under a quarter in vehicle asset finance (VAF), and unsecured loans, credit cards and retail accounts making up the other quarter.
 There was little overall movement in either current or overdue balances this quarter.
 That said, the trend for VAF is concerning as there has been a 32% increase in overdue balance YoY, with a 17% QoQ increase this quarter alone.